 These are those needs that involve relating to others.
 Relatedness needs consist of Maslow’s social needs and esteem needs.
-But, according to Alderfer, here, esteem need’s external component or esteem of others is included.
+But, according to Alderfer, here, esteem needs an external component or esteem of others is included.

 These needs refer to the need to reach one’s own full potential.
 Growth needs are similar to Maslow’s self-actualization and esteem needs.
 In addition, the intrinsic component of esteem needs falls into growth needs.

-The common concept includes in the ERG theory of motivation is the principle of regression frustration.
+The common concept included in the ERG theory of motivation is the principle of regression frustration.

-This principle states that when an individual fails to satisfy his higher-order needs i.e. growth or relatedness needs he becomes frustrated and regress i.e. attempt to step back and fulfill the lower-order needs.
+This principle states that when an individual fails to satisfy his higher-order needs i.e. growth or relatedness needs he becomes frustrated and regresses i.e. attempt to step back and fulfill the lower-order needs.

 For instance, if a worker cannot progress professionally within his company, he may lose motivation over time and become irritable.
 As a result, he may be compelled to satisfy his need for relatedness.
 For instance, he may begin interacting more with his teammates.